-Mary Rose Prendergast, research teacher-Of course.

-I feel a job adds to the value

-of their understanding and

-enhances their knowledge of

-man's ways of making a
+, Mary Rose Prendergast, research teacher-Of course.
+I feel a job adds to the value of their understanding and enhances their knowledge of man's ways of making a

-living. living.

 Henry D. Weaver, staff artist-Yes.
-It teaches re-sponsibility for labor, exactness of assignments other than school work.
+It teaches responsibility for labor, exactness of assignments other than school work.

-Edward C. Schwachtgen, science consultant-Yes.
-On-the-job training and experi-ence is very valuable and it supplements the curriculum of our schools.
+Edward C. Schwachtgen, science consultant-Yes, Onthe-job training and experience is very valuable and it supplements the curriculum of our schools.

-Muriel Stanek, teacher Summer employment af-fords a teen-ager an opporfords a teen-ager an oppor-tunity to meet and work with people outside his own community.
+Muriel Stanek, teacher-Summer employment affords a teen-ager an opportunity to meet and work with people outside his own community.
 It helps develop a deeper understanding of good human relations and the need to get along with others.